 The GAC will also meet on Monday, January 23, 2017, from 11:00 a.m. to 12:30 p.m., in conjunction with our Annual Legislators’ Reception.

 All Business Council members are encouraged to participate in the GAC, and help us develop and push our advocacy agenda for 2017.
 Staff contact: firstname.lastname@example.org

 - More upcoming events

-Please save the dates for these other upcoming Business Council events in 2016: Made in New York Expo, Wednesday, October 19, Rochester Institute of Technology, Rochester, New York; and the 2016 Annual Environment Conference, Monday, November 14 – Wednesday, November 16, The Saratoga Hilton, Saratoga, New York.
+Please save the dates for these other upcoming Business Council events in 2016: Made in New York Expo, Wednesday, October 19 at the Rochester Institute of Technology in Rochester, New York; and the 2016 Annual Environment Conference, November 14 – November 16 at The Saratoga Hilton in Saratoga, New York.

 Visit The Business Council’s website for a complete calendar of upcoming events.

 - The Business Council welcomes the newest members of its GAC staff, Meghan Kayser, in her role as government affairs administrator.
 Meghan was most recently employed as an office assistant at the New York State Industrial Board of Appeals.
 She received her B.A. in political science and international affairs from the University of New Hampshire.
 Meghan can be reached at email@example.com or 518.465.7511, ext.
 202.